Solskjaer joy as Man United opens 2021 level with Liverpool

 A league unbeaten run that’s been extended to 10 games — featuring eight wins — has the record 20-time English champions well-placed to mount a challenge for a first title since Alex Ferguson retired in 2013.

-Solskjaer isn’t getting ahead of himself, especially after seeing it so hard to protect this win after Aaron Wan-Bissaka’s first-half header was canceled out by Bertrand Traoré before Fernandes converted the penalty won by Pogba.
+Solskjaer isn’t getting ahead of himself, especially after seeing it so hard to protect this win after Anthony Martial’s first-half header was canceled out by Bertrand Traoré before Fernandes converted the penalty won by Pogba.

 “We’ve shown what we are capable of and we are improving at home as well,” said Solskjaer, who was feeling the heat when United was knocked out of the Champions League a month ago.
 “This result is massive for the confidence and for the attitude.”